-The PDO was neutral in spring of 2018 through September 2018 but positive for much of 2019 (Figure 6).
-A positive PDO is considered favorable for sardine and unfavorable for anchovy (Chavez et al. 2003) as well as for juvenile Pacific salmon and juvenile anchovy populations (Peterson et al. 2014, Auth et al. 2017).
+The PDO positive for much of 2019 (Figure 6) and negative through most of 2020.
+A positive PDO has been considered favorable for sardine and unfavorable for anchovy (Chavez et al. 2003) as well as for juvenile Pacific salmon and juvenile anchovy populations (Peterson et al. 2014, Auth et al. 2017).